Elon, North Carolina

 He was the biblical Hellen Keller.
 Hellen Keller could talk but she could not see or hear.
 This man could hear but he could not see or talk, only he was much worse, because he was demon-possessed.
 The demon actually CAUSED his physical problems.
 It caused his medical problems.

-Now every time you have a headache does not mean you are demon-possessed but in some cases medical problems can be demonic in origin.
+Now every time you have a headache does not mean you are demon-possessed but in some cases medical problems can be spiritual in origin.
+Some can be demonic in origin.
 This one was.
 How do we know?
 The way Jesus healed the man was by casting out the demon.
-We know that from Luke.

 Jesus was driving out a demon that was mute.
 When the demon left, the man who had been mute spoke, and the crowd was amazed.
 (Luke 11:14 NIV)

 2. Everyone agreed that the man got better.
-He could see and hear.
+His problems were solved.
+He could see, hear and was no longer demonized.

 3. Everyone agreed that this healing was completely supernatural.
 This man was not healed by natural medicine.
-He did not get better slowly over a long period of time.
-He got better instantly and miraculously.
+He was healed by a complete miracle.

 4. Everyone also agreed that Jesus was responsible for the healing.
 The man got better because of what Jesus did to him.